There are changes in the new Environmental Management System (EMS), including the risk and opportunity procedure in ISO 14001:2015.

 Documenting risk and opportunity process, along with its results, is obligatory under ISO 14001:2015.

-Nevertheless, it is vital that your organisation becomes aware of any procedures that could assist you in detecting and mitigating risk.
+Nevertheless, your organization must become aware of any procedures that could assist you in detecting and mitigating risk.

-Your organisation should also be capable of pinpointing opportunities to improve the Environmental Management System.
+Your organization should also be capable of pinpointing opportunities to improve the Environmental Management System.

 To encourage your employees to think in a particular way, generate a good risk and opportunity procedure.
-Subsequently, your organisation will see improvement in its environmental performance.
+Subsequently, your organization will see improvement in its environmental performance.

-QSE Academy suggests visiting our previous blog posts to aid your organisation in further understanding matters associated with ISO 14001:2015.
+QSE Academy suggests visiting our previous blog posts to aid your organization in further understanding matters associated with ISO 14001:2015.